 Euro 19.442 (Euro 24.364 – including other projects – in 2018) summarizes the expenses that LabOasis Foundation has had for the following projects:

-- Programme and Award the Oasis Effect – Euro 15.264 (Euro 4.006 in 2018).
+- Programme and Award the Oasis Effect – Euro 15.264 (Euro 4.006 in 2018) already started and interrupted by the Covid-19 pandemic.
 Costs include Selection of Participants, Partners and travels for surveys;

 - The Oases Database – Euro 4.178 (Euro 5.404 in 2018)